|GABRIELLI ALESSANDRO||Cycle: XXXII |

 Advisor: MATTEUCCI MATTEO Major Research topic

-:Improving passenger's comfort in autonomous drivingAbstract:
+:Improving user acceptance in autonomous drivingAbstract: